Good: Small car based on Volkswagen Up. Ideal for town. Economical and cheap to run. Fun to drive. Lower prices than Up and SEAT Mii.

 Good: Looks like a saloon but is actually a hatch.
 Sits between the Fabia and Octavia.
 Good value for money.
 Very practical and spacious.

 Bad: Some interior materials aren't great.
 No engines have emissions of below 110g/km.
-Early Rapids criticised for poor ride quality.
+Early models criticised for poor ride quality.

 Good: Spacious and practical.
 Comes with an efficient range of engines.
 Represents good value for money